Crinum viviparum

-Crinum viviparum is a Monocot plant species in the family Amaryllidaceae; no subspecies are listed in the Catalogue of Life.
+Crinum viviparum is a Monocot plant species in the family Amaryllidaceae distributed across Asia.
+No subspecies are listed in the Catalogue of Life.

 Distribution and description

 Crinum viviparum is widely distributed in Asia: from the Indian subcontinent to Indo-China.
 In Vietnam names for this species include: nàng, nàng la gươm, and náng hoa đỏ.

 Wild specimens may have a main stem up to 600 mm tall, supported from a bulb 50–60 mm wide.
 Flowers may be 50–60 mm and white with pinkish margins.